 Comorbid conditions with brain fog include the following:

-These are all issues that affect your brain and its struggle to produce enough energy.
+These issues affect your brain and its struggle to produce enough energy.

-Anxiety can make you jittery like if you drank a lot of coffee.
-According to one study, anxious people have difficulty focusing on simple tasks.
-Anxious people require additional time and effort to perform a task that would be simple if they were not anxious.
+According to one study, people that experience mental health challenges have difficulty focusing on simple tasks.
+They require additional time and effort to perform very simple tasks.

-Depression is frequently connected with cognitive dysfunction, like brain fog.
-Approximately 85-94% of people suffering from depression experienced brain fog as well.
+Mental health challenges are frequently connected with cognitive dysfunction, like brain fog.
+Approximately 85-94% of people suffering from these issues also experience brain fog.